“when you are on your beds, search your hearts. . .”

 Whatever the case, this verse opens the theme which has given Psalm 4 its handle as “the evening hymn.”
 Really, this odd little Psalm is a how-to program—specifically, how to get some sleep.
 David doesn’t recommend a glass of red wine, at least not here.
 He had no access to Nite-all or any of a hundred other over-the-counter remedies.

 The entire Psalm is a call to holiness, not simply a bromide for insomnia.
-David’s intent (starting with verse 2) is to startle those “sons of men” who don’t really care about the God he’s come to love and worship, a ten-step program aimed at dependency—on Jehovah God.
+David’s intent (starting with verse 2) is to startle those “sons of men” who don’t really care about the God he’s come to love and worship.
+It’s a kind of twelve-step program aimed at dependency—on Jehovah God.

 And what David is betting on is the still small voice of conscience.
 What he’s advising is a personal assessment that can be best accomplished in the silence and privacy of the bedroom, outside the glitter and the glare.
 In the silence before sleep, he says, think about the dead ends we too often pursue when in the spotlight.